7 Go-To Sites for Science Resources

 3) University of Cincinnati Libraries

 The UC Libraries STEM Education page links to a bunch of juicy STEM content across the web.
 These include science websites, lesson plan libraries, student research databases, educational videos, curriculum resources, and much more.
-Dig in to this wealth of material, vetted by a major research university.
+Dig into this wealth of material, vetted by a major research university.

-5) Teaching Ideas
+4) Teaching Ideas

 Teaching Ideas is a British site that lists an eye-popping amount of resources for teachers.
-Along with science, teachers can find inspiration for English, “maths” 😉 , computing, art, music, history, PE, you name it — so go ahead and share it with your non-science colleagues!
-If you’re looking for lesson plans, projects, videos, games, it’s all here, with a search functionality and many levels of filtering.
+Along with science, teachers can find inspiration for English, “maths” , computing, art, music, history, PE, you name it — so go ahead and share it with your non-science colleagues!
+If you’re looking for lesson plans, projects, videos, or games, it’s all here, with a search functionality and many levels of filtering.

-6) Tes
+5) Tes

 Tes is an education giant, claiming “the world’s largest online community of teachers” with almost 8 million registered users.
 Like Share My Lesson and TpT, Tes hosts a marketplace where teachers can share all kinds of resources, free and paid, from pre-K through high school.
 Their marketplace also features a bunch of discussion forums, as well as resources for exploring the teacher job market (focused on the UK).
 They also publish a magazine, and publish tons of education-related news.
 Talk about a go-to education site!